-We began to record net product revenues in the second quarter of 2019 following the approval of ZULRESSO by the FDA on March 19, 2019 and its subsequent commercial launch in the United States in June 2019.
-During the six months ended June 30, 2019, we recognized \$0.5 million of net product revenues related to sales of ZULRESSO.
-All of our revenue from sales of ZULRESSO in the second quarter of 2019 was attributable to channel stocking of ZULRESSO by distributors upon launch of the product.
-No patients had been administered ZULRESSO using commercial product as of the end of the second quarter of 2019.
+We began to record net product revenues in the second quarter of 2019 following the approval of ZULRESSO by the FDA on March 19, 2019 and its subsequent commercial launch in the U.S. in June 2019.
+During the nine months ended September 30, 2019, we recognized \$2.0 million of net product revenues related to sales of ZULRESSO.
 Sales allowances and accruals consisted of patient financial assistance, distribution fees, discounts, and chargebacks.